-I bought Goggle V at the toy discount store Kay-Bee Toy store at the Montclair Plaza back in the 1980’s for what I remember $15.00.
+I bought Goggle V at the toy discount store Kay-Bee Toy store at the Montclair Plaza back in the 1980s for what I remember $15.00.
 Because Godaikin toys did not have TV programs to help promote the line, many uneducated kids saw these as Transformers and Go-Bots knock-offs, similar to something you find at a swap meet.
-Accordingly you could find many Godaikin products at the toy discount outlets, marked down to sometime more than 50% of its retail price.
+Accordingly, you could find many Godaikin products at the toy discount outlets, marked down to sometimes more than 50% of its retail price.

 Figuring out what Goggle V or Super Sentai in general was quite another matter that would be cleared up when Friday Night Flight debut its comically dubbed version of Dynaman.
 Although I first saw Dynaman on a lazy Sunday afternoon in 1986 on channel 11, it was Friday Night Flight, an alternative TV cable show that aired each Friday night to Saturday morning, that regularly showed Dynaman.

 When I saw first viewed Dynaman I flipped out and thought I already had the robot in my collection, but it later turned out that I had a different robot but I somehow knew they were connected in some way.
 It would be years later that I would know the true connection between Dynaman, and Great Squadron Goggle V and many of the other Godaikin releases and its relation to a genre called Super Sentai.